DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay ins - Plugins/overview-plugins.md

 deprecated: false
 hidden: false
 metadata:
-  title: 'Plugins for e-commerce platforms '
+  title: Introducción de Plugins | ProntoPaga Docs
   description: >-
     ProntoPaga is developing payment plugins for e-commerce platforms, and has already available installation and configuration guides for their